Near Real-Time Ingestion

 like 15 mins, and providing an end-end latency of 30 mins at

-To achieve this, Hudi has embraced similar concepts from stream processing frameworks like Spark Streaming , Pub/Sub systems like Kafka Flink or database replication technologies like Oracle XStream.
-For the more curious, a more detailed explanation of the benefits of Incremental Processing can be found here
+To achieve this, Hudi has embraced similar concepts from stream processing frameworks like Spark Streaming , Pub/Sub systems like Kafka or database replication technologies like Oracle XStream.
+For the more curious, a more detailed explanation of the benefits of Incremental Processing (compared to Stream Processing & Batch Processing) can be found here

 A popular use-case for Hadoop, is to crunch data and then disperse it back to an online serving store, to be used by an application.

 For e.g, a Spark Pipeline can determine hard braking events on Hadoop and load them into a serving store like ElasticSearch, to be used by the Uber application to increase safe driving.
 Typical architectures for this employ a

 queue between Hadoop and serving store, to prevent overwhelming the target serving store.

 A popular choice for this queue is Kafka and this model often results in redundant storage of same data on DFS (for offline analysis on computed results) and Kafka (for dispersal)